bihor/camaliga/README.md

 - Refactored with the rector tool.
 - Setting errorId added: if no uid given, a redirect to an error page can be configured.
 - Ignore validation in show and showExtended action removed!

+Version 13.0.1:
+- Sorting in the backend module works now again.